abdrahmansoltan/Learning-Notes/Backend/Databases/Database.md

 ## Database Models

-It's a way to organize dnd store data in a database.
+It's a way to organize and store data in a database.

 There are 3 types of database models: